jblotus/explosivewebsprogramming/source/_posts/2012-03-22-enforcing-contracts-in-your-php-functions-and-methods.md

  was ''; reason for failure was: $string must be a string' in ...</pre>
   I think

   <a title="ContractLib github" href="https://github.com/stuartherbert/ContractLib">ContractLib</a> looks pretty exciting, although I am not entirely sold about using it in production yet.
-I am probably leaning towards some sort of DI wrapping for PHPUnit&#8217;s assertions to work into my projects, since static dependencies scare me and make testing difficult.
+I am probably leaning towards some sort of DI wrapping for PHPUnit's assertions to work into my projects, since static dependencies scare me and make testing difficult.
 </p>